 Chocolate Rice Krispie Easter Nests, the sweetest easy Easter treats for kids.
-Super easy to make, these chocolatey nests are sheer bliss.
+Super easy to make, these chocolaty nests are sheer bliss.
+If you are looking for rice krispie treats, you will absolutely love these.
+My kind of no-bake dessert!

 What a fun way of using up chocolate Easter eggs, and keeping everyone entertained.
 Only 5 ingredients needed, just try not to eat too many chocolate eggs at once, as the Easter menu can be rather generous.